arangodb/arangodb/Documentation/UserManual/Sharding.md

 Status of the implementation {#ShardingStatusImpl}
 ==================================================

-This version 2.0 of ArangoDB contains the first usable implementation of the sharding extensions.
-However, not all planned features are included in this release.
+This version 2.0 of ArangoDB contained the first usable implementation of the sharding extensions.
+The current version 2.1 improves these by many bug fixes, dump and restore for clusters and some performance improvements.
+However, even in this version not all planned features are included.
 In particular, automatic fail-over is fully prepared in the architecture but is not yet implemented.
-If you use Version 2.0 in cluster mode in a production system, you have to organise failure recovery manually.
-This is why, at this stage with Version 2.0 we do not yet recommend to use the cluster mode in production systems.
+If you use Version 2.1 in cluster mode in a production system, you have to organise failure recovery manually.
+This is why, at this stage with Version 2.1 we do not yet recommend to use the cluster mode in production systems.
 If you really need this feature now, please contact us.